Date of Degree

 Copyright 2011 Tuba Buyuktimkin

 Buyuktimkin, Tuba.
-"The influence of the adsorption of metoclopramide and related benzamides on the ionization of the silica surface." dissertation, University of Iowa, 2011.
+"The influence of the adsorption of metoclopramide and related benzamides on the ionization of the silica surface."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.